 1. Work independently and collaboratively to meet the needs of the organization.

-2. Exhibit professional and ethical conduct in personal and professional relationships according to office protocol.
+2. Exhibit professional and ethical conduct in personal and professional relationships according to workplace protocol.

 3. Communicate verbally and in writing to co-workers, clients and other professionals using appropriate media.

-4. Determine and use various office applications software to develop, document, and manage office project, procedures and systems.
+4. Determine and use various office applications software to develop, document, and manage workplace projects, a business website, procedures and systems.

-5. Apply knowledge of time, resources, and office management to support effective office operations, guidelines and goals.
+5. Apply knowledge of time, resources, and workplace management to support effective workplace operations, guidelines and goals.

 Plan of Study Grid